jckw/until.dev/README.md

 - [ ] Add Terms and Conditions that specify the fees will not be refunded
 - [ ] Add a page for repo owners to claim bounties
 - [ ] Error UI for when a payment fails (Sonner?)
+- [ ] Consider switching to app router and dropping tRPC

 ### Future Features